dylanaraps/neofetch/README.md

     --progress_length num       Length in spaces to make the progress bars.
     --progress_colors num num   Colors to make the progress bar.
                                 Set in this order: elapsed, total
-    --cpu_display mode1 mode2   Which shorthand to use and how CPU usage should be printed mode1 takes: name, speed, tiny, on, off mode2 takes: info, bar, infobar, barinfo
+    --cpu_display mode          Which way should the cpu progress bar be added Takes bar, infobar, barinfo
     --memory_display mode       Which way should the memory progress bar be added Takes bar, infobar, barinfo
     --battery_display mode      Which way should the battery progress bar be added